matanbt/Piggy-Project/README.md

 ## Features to add:
  - **Table Page:**
-   - Scroll Spy with shortcuts to the Monthes (a MUST for long table management)
+   - Scroll Spy for the Months (a MUST for long table management)
-   - Separate HTML elements that TABLE and ANALYSIS shares - for html saving
+   - Separate HTML elements that TABLE and ANALYSIS share - for DRY html code.

- - **analysis page:**
+ - **Analysis Page:**
-   - Scroll spy for charts
+   - Scroll spy for the charts
-   - FACTS ROW:
+   - add 'facts' row:
       - average monthly net income
       - most weighted category (income, expanses separately)

- - **home page:**
+ - **Home Page:**
-   - static cards - more ideas - Biggest Expanse / Income lately?
-   - dynamic cards! or at least smart cards (pseudo AI)
-   - dynamic cards: user notes! saved in SQL
+   - Dynamic Cards: user can add more cards to his home page, these will contain : annlyzed data (biggest expanse, most recent big income ),user notes, and more...

  - **Account:**
-   - define different month start and end
+   - User can define different month start and end.
-   - define constant expanses (that happens monthly), define monthly goals (for month net-income)
+   - User can define: constant expanses (that happens monthly, for example - rent), monthly goals (for month net-income)
    - change password, change email

  - **pages to add:**
    - API Documentation with User-Authetication

- - **JS Code:**
-   - move maketags to helper markupElements.js